Optimizing Molecules using Efficient Queries from Property Evaluations: Introduction

 \section{Introduction}

-Molecule optimization (MO) for improving the structural and/or functional profile of a molecule is an essential step in drug discovery and material design.
-Without further modeling or use of prior knowledge, the challenge of MO lies in the prohibitively large search space over all possible molecules.
-In recent years, machine learning has shown to be a promising tool for MO by combining domain knowledge and relevant datasets for efficient discovery \cite{tkatchenko2020machine,townsend2020representation,mendez2020novo,pesciullesi2020transfer}.
-Compared to traditional high-throughput wet lab experiments or computer simulations that are time-consuming and expensive \cite{polishchuk2013estimation, zhavoronkov2018artificial}, machine learning can significantly accelerate MO by enabling quick turnover and instant feedback based on real-time model prediction and analysis \cite{ekins2019exploiting}.

-In particular, when drug discovery is needed at a pandemic speed for tackling urgent crisis, such as novel COVID-19 pandemic, a lot of attention has been directed to repurposing of existing drugs \cite{wu2020analysis}.
-However, given the novel nature of the SARS-CoV-2 virus, the majority of existing drugs fail to show desired binding and inhibition of SARS-CoV-2 targets \cite{wu2020analysis,yang2020molecular}.
+Molecule optimization (MO) for improving the structural and/or functional profile of a molecule is an essential step for many scientific and engineering applications including chemistry, drug discovery, bioengineering and material science.
+Without further modeling or use of prior knowledge, the challenge of MO lies in searching over the prohibitively large space comprised of all possible molecules and generating new, valid, and optimal ones.
+In recent years, machine learning has shown to be a promising tool for MO by combining domain knowledge and data-driven learning for efficient discovery \cite{bartok2017machine,tkatchenko2020machine,button2019automated,kotsias2020direct}.
+Compared to traditional high-throughput wet lab experiments or computer simulations that are time-consuming and expensive \cite{polishchuk2013estimation, zhavoronkov2018artificial}, machine learning can significantly accelerate MO by enabling iterative improvements based on instant feedback from real-time model prediction and analysis \cite{sun2019machine,ekins2019exploiting}, and thereby reducing the gap between initial discovery and subsequent optimization and production of materials for various applications.
+For example, machine learning driven MO can enable prompt design of optimized candidates starting from existing lead molecules, leading to potentially better inhibition of SARS-CoV-2 proteins.
+It is now well-accepted that the majority of existing drugs fail to show desired binding (and inhibition) to SARS-CoV-2 targets, mostly due to the novel nature of the SARS-CoV-2 virus \cite{wu2020analysis,yang2020molecular}.
 Therefore, optimization of existing lead molecules toward better SARS-CoV-2 target binding affinity while keeping the molecular similarity high appears a promising first step for optimal drug design for COVID-19.
+Similarly, an efficient MO method can guide design of antimicrobials with better-optimized toxicity to fight against resistant pathogens, one of the biggest threats to global health \cite{coates2011novel}.
 Without loss of generality, we refer a lead molecule as the starting molecule to be optimized in order to meet a set of desired properties and constraints.